-The Annual General Meeting is one of the most important event for the Company and its shareholders.
+The Annual General Meeting is one of the most important events for the Company and its shareholders.
 The Company sees this occasion as an important opportunity to communicate directly with shareholders via detailed presentations and an open question and answer session.
-Additionally, the Company has recently commenced holding investor seminars.
+Additionally, the Company holds regular investor seminars.
 These are open to current and prospective shareholders.
 They are an effective way for shareholders to meet the management team and provides an opportunity for Q&A.